GLOBAL MARKETS-Euro, stocks rise on Greek bailout optimism

 investors mulled the strength of a recent rally that has driven

 the S&P 500 to a nine-month high.
-Many were also cautious ahead
+Many investors were also extra

-of a long weekend, with U.S. markets closed on Monday for the
+cautious ahead of a long weekend; U.S. markets will be closed on

 "The trend here is to move higher, in the absence of a